SanderMertens/flecs/docs/Relations.md

 auto q = world.query_builder<>()
   .term(Eats, Apples)
   .build();

 // Or when using pair types, when both relation & object are compile time types: auto q = world.query<flecs::pair<Eats, Apples>>();
 ```

 This example just shows a simple relation query.
 Relation queries are much more powerful than this as they provide the ability to match against entity graphs of arbitrary size.
-For more information on relation queries see the [Query manual](Queries.md).
+For more information on relation queries see the [query manual](Queries.md).

 ## Relation components
 So far we've just seen relations with regular entities.
 When used in combination with components, relations can be associated with data: